-The first edition in our list of what does algae eat (or what do algae eat), in terms of effectiveness is Siamese Algae Eater.
+The first edition in our list of what does algae eat (or what do algae eat), regarding effectiveness is Siamese Algae Eater.
 Siamese algae eater tops the list; not only are they low maintenance but they are also beautiful in appearance.
 They also have persistent cleaning abilities.
 Along with the algae that grow in your tank, the Siamese algae eater will also feed on fish food pellets, vegetables, flake food and live food like bloodworms.

 When it comes to the living conditions, Siamese algae eater is usually easy to care for.
 As mentioned before, they are easy to care for and low maintenance.
-They need a lot of oxygen and the temperature of the water should ideally be 25 degrees Celsius.
+They need a lot of oxygen, and the temperature of the water should ideally be 25 degrees Celsius.
 They prefer to have a large space for swimming and plenty of living plants.
-Larger tanks are good but since they are small in size a 10-gallon fish tank should be good enough.
+Larger tanks are good, but since they are small in size, a 10-gallon fish tank should be good enough.

 Another excellent addition to the list of what do algae eat is the best aquarium catfish – twig catfish, also known as whiptail catfish.
-This small freshwater algae eater fish can grow up to 20 centimeters in length and their slender brown stick-like bodies make for excellent camouflage in a busy aquarium.
+This small freshwater algae eater fish can grow up to 20 centimeters in length, and their slender brown stick-like bodies make for excellent camouflage in a busy aquarium.

 The next addition in our list of what does algae eat is the Otocinclus Catfish, also known as the dwarf sucker and otos.
 It’s similar to the fish what eats bacteria in the ocean.
-The biggest advantage of having these algae eating fish in your tank is their size.
+The most significant advantage of having these algae eating fish in your tank is their size.
 You can easily incorporate them without having to worry about overcrowding your tank and also they can get into the nooks and crannies of the aquarium and eliminate any hard to reach algae.

 They grow up to be two inches, but don’t get fooled by their small algae eating fish size as they have a very hearty appetite.
 The “dwarf suckers” will live on all types of algae and aquatic vegetation, but their favorite is brown and soft green algae.
-You should know that they have a very hearty appetite and if you want to keep them in the tank even if you don’t have much algae then you can grow some vegetation in your aquarium that they can feed on, like zucchini, now and then.
+You should know that they have a very hearty appetite and if you want to keep them in the tank even if you don’t have much algae, then you can grow some vegetation in your aquarium that they can feed on, like zucchini, now and then.

 Another addition to this list of freshwater algae eaters is the Bristlenose Plecos, they grow up to 15 centimeters in length, and these aquarium sucker fish can cover a lot of space in the tank when they consume algae.
 Because of their size, it’s advised to include sinking algae pellets in your aquarium to make sure that they’re well fed.

 The main advantage of choosing this aquarium sucker fish is that they are green algae eating fish which most of the other algae eaters refuse to eat.
-Combine their love for green algae eating with their voracious appetite and they make an excellent addition to your tank.
+Combine their love for green algae eating with their voracious appetite, and they make an excellent addition to your tank.

 What does algae eat: Best Algae Eating Snails

-While snails may not eat algae as fast the fishes do, that doesn’t mean that the popularity of snails has diminished over time.
+While snails may not eat algae as fast, the fishes do, that doesn’t mean that the popularity of snails has diminished over time.
 Previously snails were the only creatures that fish keepers could use as algae eater snails to control the growth of algae.
 So their popularity grew out of necessity.
-Recently, the demand for fresh water snails has increased and people have become more open to the idea of keeping some algae eater snails in their fish tank.
+Recently, the demand for freshwater snails has increased, and people have become more open to the idea of keeping some algae eater snails in their fish tank.